-Investing is what happens when at the end of the month after the bills are paid, you’ve got a few pounds left over to put towards your future.
+Investing is what happens when you get your pay cheque, after your necessary expenses are paid, and you’ve got a few pounds left over to put towards your future.
 No investing happens without putting money away.
-How are you supposed to find those elusive extra pounds to save — here’s how.
+How are you supposed to find those elusive extra pounds to save?
+Here’s how.

 Lifestyle creep means that as you make more money, what once seemed like luxuries become necessities.
-Whole roasted pigeon and oyster concassé may be sublime and all.
-Just because you have the £350 in your checking to cover the tasting menu at Guy Savoy, doesn’t mean you should.
+Whole roasted pigeon and oyster concassé may be sublime and all but just because you have the £626 in your current account to cover the tasting menu at Guy Savoy doesn’t mean you should.
 Instead, you should do your very best to live the same way you’ve always lived.
-Then put away the extra money you’re making from your raises rather than increase your spending Skip the pigeon, get yourself a croque monsieur, and invest the 600 bucks you saved!
+Then put away the extra money you’re making from your bonuses rather than increase your spending.
+Skip the pigeon, get yourself a croque monsieur, and invest the 600 pounds you saved!

 Once you’ve got savings, you’ll absolutely want to invest.
 Inflation will almost always outpace the interest rate that you’ll be able to get on a savings account.
 You’ll be effectively be saving and losing money at the same time.
 This is why you should start investing as soon as you can.

-Investing is not just for the Warren Buffet's of the word.
-If you are finding it tough to put away some investing money each month, try using a [spare change app.
+Investing is not just for the Warren Buffet's of the world.
+If you are finding it tough to put away some investing money each month, try using a spare change app.
 These services round-up your purchases, allowing you to invest small amounts of money that you'd hardly miss.
-For example, if you spent £2.45 on a coffee then 55p would be invested.
+For example, if you spent £3.39 on a coffee then £0.61 would be invested.

 Investing small amounts of money is a great habit to get into and your money will add up over time.
 If you're looking for more easy ways to invest with little money, here they are.

-How you invest, depends on what exactly you're investing for.
-You might be investing money to help your 14-year-old with her upcoming university tuition.
-You might want to invest money to live off when you retire in thirty years or so.
+How you invest depends on what exactly you're investing for.
+You might be investing money to help your 14 year old with her upcoming university fees.
+You might want to invest money to live off when you retire in 30 years or so.
 The time horizons on each of these investments are very different.
-Because you'll need access to them sooner, than others.
+Because you'll need access to some of them sooner than others.
 Those with shorter horizons should invest more conservatively.
 Those investing money they don't need for a long time can choose riskier investments.

 Before deciding where to invest, you’ll need to first assess your personal risk tolerance.
 This is a fancy way of saying how much of your investment you can really afford to lose.
 If you need money for next month’s rent, you have a very low-risk tolerance.